Tuesday, 31 May 2016

 May 30 A little piece of paradise - Medny Island

-Another early start today - breakfast 6am, briefing 6.45 for a 7.15 departure - in order to maximise our time exploring Medny Island (the other large island in the Commander Islands chain), before sailing back west towards the Kamchatka Peninsula to venture up one of the large east coast rivers.
+Another early start today - breakfast 6am, briefing 6.45 for a 7.15 departure - in order to maximise our time exploring Medny Island (the other large island in the Commander Islands chain).
+Later that day we would be sailing back west towards the Kamchatka Peninsula to venture up one of the large east coast rivers.

 Scrambling aboard being careful not to slip!

-Before I go into detail about this beautiful island, let me tell you about boarding a zodiac.
+Before I tell you about this beautiful island, let me tell you about boarding a zodiac.
 Bear in mind that we are dressed in a few layers of warm clothing, hat, gloves etc finished off with wet weather outer layer - pants and coat plus clumping great gumboots a few sizes too big - all of which hamper movement somewhat.
 We line up and wait our turn to go down the gangway.
 Oh and I should mention that 90% of the passengers are over 60.
-The gangway is a stair-like ladder swaying with the ship and feels like it is held together with rope - it's not of course but it is a wobbly affair.
-We are helped individually into a zodiac by a couple of sailors using a 'sailors' grip to avoid hands slipping.
-You have to step onto the pontoon of the zodiac first then down into the boat, perch on the pontoon, shuffle down to the back and hang on.
-We zap across the water like a small flotilla of harlequin beetles - black upturned carapaces dotted with bright spots of colour - there are usually 5 boats that head out.
-The first time was a bit nerve-racking but the ride has become quite exhilarating (depending which driver you get).
+The gangway is a stair-like ladder swaying with the ship and it feels like it is held together with rope - it's not of course it's chain! but it is a wobbly affair.
+We are helped individually into a zodiac by a couple of sailors using a 'sailors' grip to avoid your hands slipping.
+You have to step onto the pontoon of the zodiac first then down into the boat, perch on the pontoon, 'slide' down to the back and hang on.
+We zap across the water like a small flotilla of harlequin beetles - black upturned carapaces dotted with bright spots of colour, us! - there are usually five boats that head out.
+The first time was a bit nerve-racking but soon the ride became quite exhilarating (depending which driver you get).

 Landing at a totally deserted beach on a deserted island - heavenly